KavrakiLab/robowflex/.docs/markdown/home.md

 This module offers easy multi-robot motion planning through composing complex worlds with multiple robots.
 Additionally, this module has [manifold-constrained motion planning](http://ompl.kavrakilab.org/constrainedPlanning.html) with a Task Space Region constraint specification.

-## Utilities

-Beyond the core library, there are utility packages.

 ### robowflex_visualization
 Python scripts for visualizing robots and motion plans in [Blender](https://www.blender.org/).
 See [the readme](robowflex_visualization.html) for more information on how to use.

-### robowflex_doc
-Documentation for all library and module components in Robowflex.
-Documentation is automatically generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), and is placed in `${CATKIN_DEVEL_PREFIX}/share/robowflex_doc/doc/index.html`.
-The documentation can be read online at [GitHub pages](https://kavrakilab.github.io/robowflex/).

-To learn more about how to document code for Robowflex, take a look at [the documentation how-to](\ref doc).